AthiraVS123/AdminDashboard/README.md

 ## Overview

-This project is an Admin Dashboard built with React and Material-UI, designed for managing users, roles, and permissions.
+This project is an **Admin Dashboard** built with **React** and **Material-UI**, designed for managing users, roles, and permissions.
 It provides a user-friendly interface for administrators to easily perform actions such as adding, editing, and deleting users.

 ## Features